15 Expats Talk about Health Insurance and Healthcare in Uzbekistan

 When we asked about emergency services, members in Uzbekistan wrote:

 "Emergency services in Uzbekistan are generally reliable and efficient.
 In the event of an emergency, the best way to call for an ambulance is to dial 103, which is the national emergency number.
 Ambulances are typically dispatched quickly and are equipped with the necessary medical supplies and personnel to provide medical assistance.
-Additionally, many cities in Uzbekistan have their own emergency services, which can be contacted by dialing the local emergency number," wrote an expat living in Uzbekistan.
+Additionally, many cities in Uzbekistan have their own emergency services, which can be contacted by dialing the local emergency number," said one expat living in Uzbekistan.

 Will I need to travel to see a specialist?